 Clean the Freezer

-Use a mild cleaner and a damp cloth to wipe down the walls, the top and bottom, the racks, the drawers, and the shelves in the refrigerator and the freezer.
+Use a mild cleaner and a damp cloth to wipe down the walls, top and bottom, racks, drawers, and shelves in the refrigerator and freezer.
+For a natural option, you can create a vinegar solution with baking soda, which acts as an odour absorber.

 Start Over With Fresh Water